 4. Cross-functional engagement is key for the governance of ESG disclosures.

 Whether for regulatory compliance or in annual sustainability reports, reporting on climate and other ESG data can expose companies to potential legal and reputational liabilities.
 Engaging with a cross-functional group guided by ESG and sustainability teams will be essential to mitigate these risks.
 The legal team should be involved because of the litigation risks associated with compliance reporting.
-Finance departments should also be integrated into the climate and ESG disclosure process, as they will be able to translate climate and ESG risks into financial risks.
+Finance departments should also be integrated into the climate and ESG disclosure process, as they can translate climate and ESG risks into financial risks.
 An internal auditing team should also be included to ensure compliance with any regulations and assurance of data accuracy.
 Other teams should also be included, depending on the structure of a business; logistics teams, marketing teams, investor relations, and others could all be included in a governance strategy to ensure reporting is transparent, consistent, comprehensive, and aligned across the whole organization.

 5. Workiva and Persefoni can offer accurate, trusted, transparent, and holistic investor-grade climate and ESG reporting.